 Starting a Marijuana Business: Overview

 There are a few main types of marijuana businesses that actually handle the drug, each with their own challenges, costs, and regulatory requirements.
-These include cultivation, the manufacture of cannabis-infused products, retail sales, and delivery services.
+These include cultivators, manufacturers of cannabis-infused products, law enforcement or security at labs or production plants, retail sales, and delivery services.
 Other types of businesses include testing facilities, specialized equipment, and technology.
 After deciding which type of business you want to start, you will need to consider the following:

 State and Federal Marijuana Laws